 Key primary texts

 Zizek has written a phenomenally wider ranging and deep amount of material.
-Blow is a link to his full bibliography.
 I have singled out some texts that have specific relevance to this material.

 Zizek has a large amount of material online, most of which is well worth watching.
 Below I’ve included one of his lectures dealing specifically with theology.
 This is a seminar he gave to an overflowing auditorium in Calvin College.